canonical/sqlair/docs/howto/query.md

 > See more: {ref}`types`

-## 2. Write your query string using the types
+## Write your query string using the types

-SQLair queries are regular SQL queries with special input and output expressions which allow you to reference the Go types directly from the SQL.
+SQLair queries are regular SQL queries with special input and output expressions that enable you to reference the Go types directly from SQL.

 Write your SQL query with SQLair input expressions instead of query parameters and SQLair output expressions instead of columns to select.